contactoivancoronel/contactoivancoronel/README.md

 - Passionate about cybersecurity and threat detection
 - Constantly learning and improving my technical skills
-- Actively seeking opportunities as a **SOC Analyst / Cybersecurity Analyst**
+- Actively seeking opportunities as a **SOC Analyst / Cybersecurity Analyst or Computer Programming**

 📧 contactoivancoronel@gmail.com